-TASC Code MTS415118

-TASC Level Level 4
+4

-TCE Points 15
+15

-TCE Standards Numeracy
+Numeracy

+1

-Pre-requisites Mathematics Methods 4 (can be taken concur- rently)
+• Mathematics Methods 4 (can be taken concurrently)

 Mathematics Specialised 4 is designed for students with a strong interest in mathematics, including those intending to study mathematics, statistics, sciences and associated fields, economics or engineering at university.

 Mathematics Specialised is a subject undertaken by students in Year 12, typically after completion of Mathematics Methods 4 in Year 11.